Thomas Hart Benton, American, 1889–1975

 Do you think it is good for an artist to offer us an escape, or should art confront us with our present?

-• Teach the proper format for writing letters in preparation for writing letters to artists.
+• Teach the proper format for writing letters in preparation for writing a letter to an artist.

-• Have each student identify one of the three focus artists whose style influenced his or her landscape painting.
-Invent an address for the artist based on the painting (e.g., Neil Welliver, Duck Trap River, Lincolnville, ME), then write a letter to the artist explaining how his painting has influenced the student.
+• Invent an address for the artist, Thomas Hart Benton, based on the painting then write a letter to the artist explaining how his painting has influenced the student.